 The allegations of Passport Service are for the continuous for continuous data breach issues.
 And, now many are questioning their data protection system.
-In the beginning of 2018, almost 50 regarding data breach registered to the data commission against Passport services.
+At the beginning of 2018, almost 50 regarding data breach registered to the data commission against Passport services.
 However, sources claimed that in many cases the staff is behind such an irresponsible act, by posting wrong addresses on the passports.

 Data Breach in numbers

 The Passport Service disclosed that they received 247 complaints between January 1, 2018, and March 1, 2019.
 In the meantime, they received 1,008,089 passport applications.
-Moreover, in 2018, the record of data breaches reached to 49.
+Moreover, in 2018, the record of data breaches reached 49.
 Whereas, in 2019, there were six more recorded between January 1 and March 1.

 The Passport Service tried to cover the situation.
 It said we have initiated to take steps to reduce the vulnerabilities.
 Although, this incorporates reporting all lost passports to Interpol for stop listing, and issuing free replacement passports to affected parties.

-Their spokesperson enunciated, “Data protection training is a key element of the training programme provided by the Passport Service’s dedicated training unit.
-All staff are aware of the implications of data protection legislation and their responsibilities.
+Their spokesperson enunciated, “Data protection training is a key element of the training program provided by the Passport Service’s dedicated training unit.
+All staff is aware of the implications of data protection legislation and their responsibilities.
 The Passport Service has implemented a Clean Desk Policy which seeks to maintain and improve the security and confidentiality of all personal data”.